darenliang/dsfs/README.md

 }
 ```

-Some transactions use a combination of the two transactions (e.g. rename).
+Some transactions use a combination of the write and delete transactions (e.g. rename).

 ### Walkthrough